 Alongside the lush smell of Turkish rose petals, you'll also get whiffs of pink pepper, raspberry blossom, papyrus, and white amber.
 So divine.

-Evocative of those in-between moments of sunset and evening, Bikini Questa Sera is a rich perfume brimming with notes of luxe tuberose and jasmine.
-Leave it to Louboutin to give us one of the best perfect floral fragrances we've ever laid nose on.
+Evocative of those in-between moments of sunset and evening, A Kiss from Violet is a rich perfume brimming with notes of luxe iris and musk.
+Leave it to Gucci to give us one of the best perfect floral fragrances we've ever laid nose on.

 How's this for an amazing floral lineup?
-Bergamot from Italy, blue chamomile from Morocco, rose from Bulgaria, oud from Laos, and papyrus from India.
+Blue chamomile from Morocco, rose from Bulgaria, oud from Laos, and vanilla, patchouli, and violet.
 This bottle from Maison Francis Kurkdjian is the perfect compromise between sweet, elegant, and earthy woods.

-Yes, apparently Net-a-Porter shoppers really love their Louboutin fragrances, but if you smelled this vixen-y scent, you wouldn't have any trouble understanding why.
-Enter: the designer's compelling mix of patchouli, tonka absolut, and iris.
+Yes, apparently Net-a-Porter shoppers really love their Maison Francis Kurkdjian fragrances, but if you smelled this vixenish scent, you wouldn't have any trouble understanding why.
+Enter the designer's compelling mix of jasmine, saffron, cedar, and fir resin.